lambduli/monolog/README.md

 # Monolog

 Monolog is a simple logic programming language.
-It's syntax is a subset of the Prolog.
+Its syntax is a subset of the Prolog.

 It is available within this REPL.